 New Junior Infants – August 2021

-As August 26th draws closer, your child will likely begin to feel a mix of excitement and nerves as they begin to look forward to this new chapter of their lives.
+As the new school year draws closer, your child will likely begin to feel a mix of excitement and nerves as they begin to look forward to this new chapter of their lives.

 Starting school is a big step for both parents and children and so to help with that transition we have provided some tips, hints and fun activities to hopefully help with transition preparations.
 In previous years we have held an Information Evening in May for parents of new Junior Infants and an Open Session in June for the pupils.
 Due to the continued Covid-19 restrictions, we are unable to plan either of these events, so we have created this information page for parents of children joining the school.
 We will continue to add to this page over the coming weeks.